-(The above directions are for iOS 8.
+(The above directions are for iOS 8, 9 and 10.
 If you have an older version of iOS, once you’ve downloaded your ebook to Safari, if the “Open in” controls don’t appear automatically, tap the Safari screen to reveal them.
 To download a PDF into Safari, you must be running iOS 4 or later.
 To download an EPUB, you must be running iOS 4.3.1 or later.
 At some point in iOS 4 or iOS 5, Apple added this option for Mobipocket, too.)

 Using iTunes on Your Computer to Transfer Books to iBooks

 - On a Mac running 10.8 Mountain Lion or earlier, or on a Windows PC: First, drag the file into the Books section of your iTunes library (or choose File > Add to Library).
 Then, select your device in the iTunes sidebar and click the Books tab.
 In Books, enable the checkbox for the ebook and then click Apply.
 In iBooks, if you can’t find the synced ebook, try looking in a different Collection.

 More about EPUBs

 When the Take Control series began in 2003, we were a PDF-only shop.
 When alternative formats became possible, we initially outsourced making EPUB and Mobipocket versions of the ebooks.
 This was good because the conversions were made, but it took longer than we’d prefer and the formatting wasn’t customized to the Take Control look and feel.
 All those EPUBs (and Mobipockets) remain available.

 In early 2011, we converted our authoring and production process so that as we created updates and new ebooks, we could release those titles as PDFs and EPUBs at the same time, and with formatting that we chose, though we still outsourced the Mobipockets.